 - A pilot who is qualified but relatively lacking in experience mistimes the landing and causes damage to the aircraft as a result of partially landing on rough grass.
 Not intentional so not misconduct, so probably issue a performance warning and require them to under take further training.

 However, a highly experienced senior pilot with decades of experience loses concentration and shoots off the end of the runway damaging the plane.
 Again, not intention but equally you cannot afford to have pilots that miss the runway on your team.
 Gross Incompetence might be your finding as his/her was not intentional and no amount of additional training would be relevant given their current level of seniority, experience and qualifications.

 A fine line…

 Some people may consider some of these instances as Misconduct.
-The reality though is that if you go back to basics, Misconduct is about carelessness, deliberate intent, bad attitude etc, whereas Performance is about someone who is probably out of their depth, with no willful intent involved.
+The reality though is that if you go back to basics, Misconduct is about carelessness, deliberate intent, bad attitude etc, whereas Performance is about someone who is probably out of their depth, with no wilful intent involved.
 A lot of under performance at senior level can be attributed to those who have been promoted beyond their abilities/potential and no amount of training will be of benefit.

 Whilst it is clear that dismissal for Gross Misconduct can be without notice or pay in lieu of notice, there is a question mark as to whether or not notice should be given/paid under Gross Incompetence.
-On balance, the requirement is probably that unless you have an express term in your contract that states it will not be paid should a finding of gross incompetence be made, then notice should be paid
+On balance, the requirement is probably that unless you have an express term in your contract that states it will not be paid should a finding of gross incompetence be made, then notice should be paid.

 A final note of caution: